scalabli/yadig/docs/extensions.rst

 Finding Extensions
 ------------------

-Flask extensions are usually named "Flask-Foo" or "Foo-Flask".
-You can search PyPI for packages tagged with `Framework :: Flask <pypi_>`_.
+Citus extensions are usually named "Citus-Foo".
+You can search PyPI for packages tagged with `Framework :: Citus <pypi_>`_.

 Using Extensions